Amazon Marketing Services Advertising for Kindle Ebooks: Are You Winning Ad Bids, but Losing Money?

 Figuring ROI at the 70 percent royalty rate requires calculation of delivery costs.
 That’s a real trick at this point in time because neither the AMS ad dashboard, nor any other report in KDP, tells you what the delivery costs were.
 Trust me, this is a very complex calculation that you would have to do for every eBook you advertise.
 Plus, since the delivery cost is calculated on each eBook unit sold, and AMS doesn’t tell you how many units are sold, it’s a shot in the dark.

-So I’d rather low ball my estimate here and realize that my ROI is likely a whole lot more!
+So I’d rather underestimate and realize that my ROI is likely a whole lot more!
 But here’s the complete formula that includes the delivery costs so you have it.

 Even at the lowest royalty rate (and most of my eBooks are in the higher 70 percent royalty category), my gross percentage ROI on my AMS ad spend is currently over 175 percent!